How to File a Trade Name (DBA) in Nebraska

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers but doesn’t use a business name he doesn’t have to register.
-If John decides to name his business John’s Computer Repair then he may want to register.
+For example, if John Smith starts a business repairing computers in Nebraska but doesn’t use a business name, he doesn’t have to register.
+If John decides to name his business John’s Computer Repair, then he may want to register.

 Reasons a sole proprietorship or partnership will want to register:

-- Banks, merchant processors and vendors may require one
+- Banks, merchant processors, and vendors may require one to open a business bank account or to get a loan.

-- Puts other businesses on notice that your name is registered
+- It puts other businesses on notice that your name is registered.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.